abpy/improved-sapling-tree-generator/README.md

   * changed how amplitude and frequency are calculated
   * directional wind, and new controls for wind animation

+* Presets are now saved to the user presets folder

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree
 * Option to grow branches in rings, like pine trees